tustin2121/James_Somerton_Transcripts/_videos/ujmgqNyZ190.md

 relationship abuse is not love trauma is not romance please do not let they can change trap you in an unhealthy or dangerous situation get away while you can because a happily ever after should never involve pain you

+{% comment %}

+Plaigarism (maybe?)

+James Somerton uses an almost direct quote from a purdue.edu page covering Baudrillard at timestamp 29:58 of his “Killing Stalking” and The Romancing of Abuse video, without even properly spelling the guys name in the subtitles and saying "in general terms" even when the real sentence was from this page.
+It was only one sentence before he went off, but this sentence was based off a 2 parter scholar article I can't afford to spend 50$ to read through to check, so take it what you will.

+His Words: "One of the most significant philosophies of art criticism comes from Jean Baudrillard, he argues in very generalized terms that we as a society have lost or are losing our ability to tell the difference between artifice and nature."

+The .edu page which, according to inspect element, may have been from like 2003 or something?: "His point, rather, is that we have lost all ability to make sense of the distinction between nature and artifice."

+Additionally at 36:06 he misattributes a quote from the korean author Koogi to a 2018 interview (presumably) in Korean bc he mentions she's Korean here, but it's actually a 2017 interview with Animeclick.it at Lucca Comics found here in Italian.
+He also doesn't credit anyone for the translation, though I guess google translate did a fine enough job to get a very similar translation result when manually running the interview in Italian through it.

+{% endcomment %}